 - Safety and Health Topics

-Employers also must protect their workers from exposure to chemicals used for cleaning and disinfection.
+Under the BBP and PPE standards, employers must protect healthcare and other workers who may be exposed to Ebola virus.
+CDC guidance also contains useful information on how to protect workers exposed to Ebola virus, including recommendations for PPE and infection control practices on the CDC's Ebola webpage.
 Employers would likely need to comply with provisions from a combination of OSHA standards and CDC guidance in order to implement a comprehensive worker protection program.

 General Industry (29 CFR 1910)

 |1910 Subpart I – Personal Protective Equipment||1910.132, General requirements|